fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 in the reverse order.

-Chapter 3. pytest Fixtures • 60
+Lab 3. pytest Fixtures • 60

 **Changing Scope for Tasks Project Fixtures**